 What are the rules around choosing a company name?

 The name you choose for your company must be unique (ie not used by any other organisation).
 Furthermore, there are a large number of words considered to be ‘sensitive names’ which require specific consent from various regulatory organisations before they can be used.
 This list is extensive but includes words such as ‘European’, ‘British’, ‘charity’, and ‘authority’.

 Do my details have to be available to the public?

 The UK Companies House keeps records of all details for UK limited companies.
-It makes certain information available to the public including names and addresses of directors, company secretary and shareholders, and the company’s articles of association.
-The record also includes annual returns showing a summary of these details plus annual financial statements.
-Any changes of details such as addresses or ownership of shares must be communicated to Companies House on official forms together with any changes to the Articles of Association.
+It makes certain information available to the public including names and addresses of directors and the company secretary, the shareholders of the company, and the company’s articles of association.
+The record also includes a confirmation statement showing a summary of these details plus annual financial statements.
+Any changes of details such as addresses or ownership of shares must be filed at Companies House on official forms together with any changes to the articles of association.

-For more information regarding legal business structures, speak to the company formation solicitors at Talbots Law today on 0800 118 1500.
+For more information regarding incorporating a company, speak to our Corporate & Commercial Team at Talbots Law today on 0800 118 1500.